-- 1. The bus driver is in complete charge of the bus and students are expected to comply with his/her requests at all times. - 2.
-Students must obey and respect the orders/directions of District employees. - 3.
-Students must be on time; the bus cannot wait beyond its regular schedule for those who are tardy. - 4.
-Students must never stand in the roadway while waiting for the bus. - 5.
-Students are permitted to converse quietly with persons sitting near them. - 6.
-Students must be seated and are not permitted to change seats when the bus is in motion or to annoy/disturb other riders on the bus. - 7.
-Students must not, under any circumstances, put their heads or arms out of the windows. - 8.
-Students will be held responsible for any and all damage to the bus perpetrated by them. - 9.
-The use of profane or abusive language will not be tolerated on the bus. - 10.
-Smoking/Vaping, striking matches, lighting cigarette lighters is not permitted on the bus. - 11.
-Fighting on the bus shall be considered a very serious offense. - 12.
-Students must observe directions of the driver and other District employees when leaving the bus. - 13.
-Any damage to the bus should be reported immediately to the driver. - 14.
+- 1. Students must present proper identification if requested to do so. - 2.
+The bus driver is in complete charge of the bus and students are expected to comply with his/her requests at all times. - 3.
+Students must obey and respect the orders of District employees. - 4.
+Students must be on time; the bus cannot wait beyond its regular schedule for those who are tardy. - 5.
+Students must never stand in the roadway while waiting for the bus. - 6.
+Students are permitted to converse quietly with persons sitting near them. - 7.
+Students must be seated and are not permitted to change seats when the bus is in motion or to annoy other riders on the bus. - 8.
+Students must not, under any circumstances, put their heads or arms out of the windows. - 9.
+Students will be held responsible for any and all damage to the bus perpetrated by them. - 10.
+The use of profane or abusive language will not be tolerated on the bus. - 11.
+Smoking, striking matches or lighting cigarette lighters is not permitted on the bus. - 12.
+Fighting on the bus shall be considered a very serious offense. - 13.
+Students must observe directions of the driver and District employees when leaving the bus. - 14.
+Any damage to the bus should be reported at once to the driver. - 15.
 Students must ride the bus to which they are assigned.
-Any change must be cleared with the Director of Transportation Services in advance. - 15.
+Any change must be cleared with the Director of Transportation Services in advance. - 16.
 The school bus is an extension of the school and all school rules and regulations which pertain to student conduct in the schools are applicable to student conduct on a school bus.